pourarian tenets of taekwondo

 Moo Do Taekwondo Association

-The Moo Do Taekwondo Association (MDTKD) provides gup (color belt) rank through the Moo Duk Kwan as well as Dan (Black belt ) rank through the Moo Duk Kwan & Kukkiwon.
+The Moo Do Taekwondo Association (MDTKD) provides gup (color belt) rank through Moo Do Taekwondo as well as Dan (Black belt ) rank through the Kukkiwon.

-Under the guidance of Grand Master Jong Hwan Lee and the Seniors, MDTKD provides direction for a traditional Taekwondo Journey.
+Under the guidance of Grand Master Jack Corrie and the Seniors, MDTKD provides direction for a traditional Taekwondo Journey.
 It is an organization that THE STUDIO is proud to be a part of.

 The goal of MDTKD is to practice, live, and teach Taekwondo in the tradition of the Sacred Warrior.
 This tradition is rooted in the ancient principles of practicing martial arts in dedication to a higher purpose.